 - Restricted Mode: Enabling this setting allows you to specify that you do not want to see potentially objectionable content on YouTube.
 Find out more about Restricted Mode.

 - Moderating channel comments: There are tools available that allow your child to remove comments posted on their channel, or moderate them before they appear on the channel.
-To find out more, read our article on moderating channel comments.
+To learn more read our article on moderating channel comments.

-- Visit your teens' channel: Take a look at what your teen is posting on their channel.
-Check out their favourites and which YouTube channels they are subscribed to.
+- Visit your teen's channel: Take a look at what your teen is posting on their channel.
+Look at their favourites and which YouTube channels they are subscribed to.
 Favourites and subscriptions can give you clues about what they are watching on the site.

 - Privacy and safety settings: YouTube has a range of tools and settings to help users manage their experience on the site.
 To find out more about the resources that are available to your teen, please visit our privacy and safety settings page.